-If your company is struggling with a bottle-neck when it comes time to test your new products, you’re not alone.
+If your company is struggling with a bottleneck when it comes time to test your new products, you’re not alone.
 On fast timelines, brands can struggle to balance tester accessibility with maximized feedback quality.
 When companies can’t quickly access the right product testers, it can result in quiet but serious compromises.
 These slippery slopes can threaten feedback timeliness and quality.
 Worse, the continuation of sub-optimal testing may not only rob your brand of valuable insights but also erode confidence in the testing program itself.
 This can result in less frequent testing or even abandoned programs.
 That’s a lot of critical feedback – that can impact your bottom line – left on the table.

 Take for example a common scenario; a brand that has completed a business transformation process designed to increase speed-to-market.
-An anticipated benefit is increased product relevance that should generate more and happier customers.
+An anticipated benefit is increased product relevance which should generate more and happier customers.
 However, this effort to accelerate speed-to-market required tighter timelines, which made their traditional outreach for finding relevant testers too slow.

 Fortunately, there are highly-efficient ways to connect with the right product testers during this critical point.
-Below, we will dive into where things begin to break down and tools and tactics to solve those challenges.
+Below, we will dive into where things begin to break down and the tools and tactics to solve those challenges.

-Pitfalls of Product Testing Primarily with Friends, Family and Coworkers
+Pitfalls of Product Testing Primarily with Friends, Family, and Coworkers

-One approach to speeding up a slow tester recruitment process is leveraging the people already at your fingertips; friends, family and coworkers.
+One approach to speeding up a slow tester recruitment process is leveraging the people already at your fingertips; friends, family, and coworkers.
 It makes sense at first – you have a good understanding of what they do, and you have their contact info.
 But it is important to understand the potential negative impacts of this approach before “speeding things up” this way.

-Experience has shown that product testing with friends, family and coworkers frequently results in slower response times; these individuals may take a more casual approach to the product testing because they know you.
+Experience has shown that product testing with friends, family, and coworkers frequently results in slower response times; these individuals may take a more casual approach to product testing because they know you.
 Additionally, their familiarity with you or your brand can raise doubts about the honesty and accuracy of their feedback.
 Are they saying the product is great just to be nice?
 Are they going overboard with critical feedback to come across as more discerning?
 These nagging questions can jeopardize the quality of takeaways as well as company buy-in.

 This is not to say a friend, family member, or coworker may not be an ideal tester.
 It is actually quite common to leverage individuals in your circle.
 Plus, your testing solution should be able to easily accommodate people you know.
 These can come in the form of “ideal target customer” coworkers or highly-experienced brand ambassadors.
 These individuals can and should be a portion of your testers for the appropriate testing.
 However, it’s often important to balance them with other testers from your market as well.